Call Now

 In addition, the health insurer has negotiated rates with its medical providers that are lower than uninsured rates.
 This means the total amount owed will also be lower, making the amount you pay back less too.

 If you are uninsured, then the hospital or medical provider may provide treatment on a “lien.”
 Just like a contractor has a lien on their work on a home, a medical provider will have a lien on the treatment they provide.
-Sometimes the medical provider will require you to personally sign acknowledging the lien.
+Sometimes the medical provider will require you to personally sign an acknowledging the lien.
 Other times, they will simply file the lien with the County or otherwise make you aware of it.
 In most cases, unless the medical provider messes up its lien rights, you will be paying back something to the provider.
-It will typically be more than an insurer due to stronger rights of the provider and higher charges on the front end.
+It will typically be more than an insurer due to the stronger rights of the provider and higher charges on the front end.

 In general, an attorney cannot pay for medical bills, in Georgia, except in very limited circumstances for diagnostic and related treatment.
 Because of the risk of a conflict of interest, most lawyers are hesitant to advance even those payments.
 In our experience, juries do not like it when a lawyer is involved in the medical care of a client.